w3c/wot/WG/charter.md

 * A variety of protocols for accessing things, since no one protocol will be appropriate in all contexts
 * Linked Data for describing things as a basis for interoperability and discovery, playing an analogous role to HTML for web pages

 URIs can be used to access machine interpretable descriptions of things.
 These descriptions enable the automatic generation of scriptable objects whose events, properties and actions correspond to those of the thing the object stands for.
 An object on one server can act as a proxy for an object on another server.
-Application developers are shielded from the implementation details of how objects are coupled, allowing platform developers to choose the transport protocols best suited to the given context.
+Application developers are shielded from the implementation details of how objects are coupled, allowing platform developers to choose the transport protocols and communication patterns best suited to the context.
 Servers can be provided at a wide range of scales from microcontrollers to cloud-based server farms.

 ![web of things servers and scripts](http://www.w3.org/2015/09/wot-arch.png)